 ADVICE: No matter how you plan to get around town, always be aware of your surroundings.
 If you drive, besides finding a parking spot, the challenge will be traffic and the pedestrians, bicycles, and other alternative modes of transportation out there.
 Sadly, they will not watch out for you.
 Go slow and be on the lookout for Key West’s chickens too!

-4. When is the best time to visit Key West
+When is the best time to visit Key West?

 The state of Florida is a haven for anyone who lives in colder climates during the winter months.
 For this reason, the period between December to April is often considered the high season in Key West when the crowds will be at their height.
 May is considered a shoulder season when the crowds start to diminish and the temperatures are getting a bit warmer.
-Summer months are considered off season with fewer visitors and “off season” prices for accommodations but the temperatures can be humid and steamy with the occasional spotty afternoon thunderstorms that quickly passes over.
-The months of September through November is another desirable period to visit with cooler temperatures to enjoy.
+Summer months are considered off-season with fewer visitors and “off-season” prices for accommodations but the temperatures can be humid and steamy with the occasional spotty afternoon thunderstorms that quickly pass over.
+September through November is another desirable period to visit with cooler temperatures to enjoy.

-Two of our previous visits have been in June and to survive the heat, we planned to get out early and later in the day, finding something to do inside during the heat of the day.
+Two of our previous visits have been in June and to survive the heat, we planned to get out early in the morning and later in the day, finding something to do inside or take a swim in a pool during the heat of the day.
 We have also visited in the spring and fall and the weather has been perfect!

 Next to weather and temperatures, when choosing the dates for your visit, be sure to consider the calendar of festivals for Key West.
 These events could be activities that you want to plan to attend or you may wish to avoid the crowds that may be present for one of the larger celebrations.
 Be sure to check www.keywest.com/calendar for upcoming events.

 For its size, Key West is a robust tourist town as well as home to roughly 30,000 proud, permanent residents.
 Despite Key West’s size, there are a lot of options for accommodations that fit varying budgets and preferences such as hotels, resorts, bed and breakfasts, Inns, and rentals of all kinds.
 Depending on the time of year you plan to visit and since Key West is a prime vacation spot, planning where to stay should be done well in advance to ensure that your ideal location is available.
-We planned our recent trip three months in advance but if you are planning to travel to Key West in the busiest months, it would be my advice to begin to make plans even further out.
+We have planned our trips to Key West three to six months in advance to get the rental we wanted most and if you are planning to travel to Key West in the busiest months, it would be my advice to begin making plans even further out.

 We enjoy staying in the historic district and on a previous trip with friends, my husband and I stayed in an apartment that we rented through Historic Hideaways.
-We used them again for our most recent trip.
-For us, location and amenities are big considerations so we found a condominium just steps from Mallory Square and Duval Street that included a pool.
+For us, location and amenities are big considerations and we enjoy staying in a condominium just steps from Mallory Square and Duval Street that includes a pool and a front-row seat for the famous Key West sunsets.

 Offering rentals of historic homes, villas, and condos, Historic Hideaways boasts comfortable accommodations at the same or less cost as a hotel room.
 This is especially a great option if you are planning to travel with family or friends since many of their options sleep large groups.
-We enjoyed our stay because we had a comfortable home away from home that was in an perfect location.
-It had a pool for the complex that we could use (some rentals offer private pools) and it was clean, quiet, and peaceful.
+We enjoy having a comfortable home away from home in a perfect location that is clean, quiet, and peaceful.
 We highly recommend Historic Hideaways and you can find the accommodations they offer at www.historichideaways.com.

-Key West and the whole of the Florida Keys can be an expensive spot to vacation.
+Key West and the whole of the Florida Keys can be an expensive spots to vacation.
 In addition to this area being a big tourist draw, other reasons for high prices include high demand and the steep cost of supplies that must be brought down from the Florida mainland.
-We prefer to rent versus staying a hotel.
+We prefer to rent versus staying in a hotel.
 We enjoy having a comfortable, home-like place to stay for our longer stays.
-Hotels can also be loud, not conveniently located to where we want to be, and we end up spending so much on food.
-We try to beat some of the expense of food by cooking some of our meals in our rental kitchen.
+Hotels can also be loud, not conveniently located where we want to be, and we end up spending so much on food.
+We try to beat some of the expenses of food by cooking some of our meals in our rental kitchen.
 Eating out in Key West can be very expensive and the wait to be served in the best restaurants can be an hour or more.
 Being able to use our rental kitchen to cook some easy meals helps us to save a little on expenses while making the most of our rental.
+Of course, we always visit our favorite restaurants when we visit.
+Key West has great food that you won’t want to miss!

 Duval Street is probably the most famous street on Key West.
 It is loaded with bars, restaurants, live music that spills into the street and mashes with the next musician as you stroll along, art galleries, and shops of every shape and size.
 Duval Street is worth exploring but if you are traveling with children, it may be a much more kid-friendly atmosphere during the day and much less crowded.
 After dark, Duvall Street can be crowded, loud, and over the top.